-\textit{Evolutionary BP}--- In the pre+OSD decoding structure, an effective pre-decoder should aim to: (i) refine the inputs to OSD to achieve a lower ${\rm LER}_{\rm +}$ and (ii) reduce the activation probability of OSD, ${\rm FFR}_{\rm Pre}$, thereby decreasing complexity.
+The standard BP decoder often suffers from a high $\text{FFR}_{\text{P}}$ for quantum codes and the subsequent OSD decoder can effectively resolve these flagged failures to achieve a competitive $\text{LER}_{+}$ of the BP+OSD decoder.
+However, the frequent activation of OSD—arising from a high $\text{FFR}_{\text{P}}$—incurs substantial computational overhead.
+In contrast, the NBP decoder mitigates flagged failures by optimizing its trainable weights.
+However, this optimization often leads to an unintended increase in $\text{UFR}_{\text{P}}$ \cite{LiuPoulin2019}.
+Since unflagged failures bypass the OSD stage, the opportunity for additional error correction is lost, which ultimately degrades the overll $\text{LER}_{+}$ of the NBP+OSD decoder.

+In summary, an ideal pre-decoder for the combined decoding structure should simultaneously satisfy two objectives: (i) minimizing $\text{LER}_{+}$ by providing OSD-friendly inputs, and (ii) reducing the OSD activation probability $\text{FFR}_{\text{P}}$ to lower the overall decoding complexity.
 Unlike the BP decoder, whose structure is fixed, the NBP decoder can adapt its trainable weights to meet these objectives.
-However, designing a loss function that explicitly encourages such behavior remains a challenging problem.
-Moreover, directly training the NBP+OSD decoder to minimize ${\rm LER}_{\rm +}$ is infeasible because OSD includes inherently non-differentiable operations.
+However, designing a loss function that explicitly encourages such behavior remains challenging.
+Moreover, directly training the NBP+OSD decoder to minimize $\text{LER}_{+}$ is infeasible because the OSD decoder involves inherently non-differentiable operations.